What is the BW Graduation Plan?

-Building on the important relationship a student has with his/her academic advisor, the Graduation Plan facilitates online and face-to-face student-advisor discussion.
+Building on the important relationship a student has with his or her academic advisor, the Graduation Plan facilitates online and face-to-face student-advisor discussion.

-These interactions are a key part of a BW education because they help a student make the right choices concerning coursework and co-curricular activities, as well as experiential learning opportunities like internships, study abroad, independent studies and more.
+These interactions are a key part of a BW education because they help a student make the right choices with coursework, co-curricular activities and experiential learning opportunities like internships, study abroad, independent studies.

 In addition, the Graduation Plan works with a student's Academic Program Evaluation (Eval).
-The Eval is a record-keeping online tool that allows a student to track which courses he/she has completed in the core, in his/her major and minor, and more.
+The Eval is a record-keeping online tool that allows a student to track which courses he or she has completed in the core, in his or her major and minor, and more.

-The Eval also lists the courses in which he/she is registered and the ones that are still needed to complete requirements.
+The Eval also lists the courses for which a student is registered and the ones that are still needed to complete requirements.
 The Eval also tallies the total number of credit hours earned by the student.

-As a companion to the Eval, the Graduation Plan facilitates planning of coursework both now and for semesters to come.
+As a companion to the Eval, the Graduation Plan facilitates the planning of coursework both now and in the future.
 It also gives students an understanding of how their actions and inaction can affect their anticipated graduation date.

 Helping Students Succeed